2 charged in plot to harm or kill Myanmar ambassador to UN | Law-Order

 According to court documents in White Plains federal court, a Thailand arms dealer who sells weapons to the Myanmar military hired the pair to hurt the ambassador to try to force him to step down.
 If that didn't work, the ambassador was to be killed, authorities said.

 Myanmar's military overthrew the country's civilian government in February.
-Myanmar's currently recognised UN ambassador, Kyaw Moe Tun, staunchly opposed the ouster of civilian leader Aung San Suu Kyi.
-In a speech to the General Assembly in late February, Tun called for “the strongest possible action from the international community” to restore democracy.
+Myanmar's currently recognized U.N. ambassador, Kyaw Moe Tun, staunchly opposed the ouster of civilian leader Aung San Suu Kyi.
+In a speech to the General Assembly in late February, Tun called for "the strongest possible action from the international community" to restore democracy.

 Htut, 28, and Zaw, 20, are each charged with conspiracy to assault and make a violent attack upon a foreign official, which carries a maximum sentence upon conviction of five years in prison.